andraugust/andraugust.github.io/index.md

      <p><em>2017-09</em></p>
      <br />
          <p>
            Threes is the #1 dice game ever to be played by humankind.
 Do <u>you</u> know how to play Threes?
 Do <u>you</u> know how to win at Threes?
-These are the rules and the backward induction steps used to find Threes's optimal policy.
+Look within this post and you'll learn how to play, and who knows, maybe you'll even see how the optimal policy is derived.
          </p>
      </td>
      <td width="50%" class="full">